 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Tire Repairers and Changers job description, Tire Repairers and Changers salary, Tire Repairers and Changers information, what is the job of a Tire Repairer and Changer like, pros and cons about Tire Repairers and Changers, colleges and universities for Tire Repairers and Changers, is Tire Repairers and Changers the right career for me, Easy careers to get into, careers in Trades and Services
+Tire Repairers and Changers job description, Tire Repairers and Changers salary, Tire Repairers and Changers information, what is the job of a Tire Repairer and Changer like, pros and cons about Tire Repairers and Changers, colleges and universities for Tire Repairers and Changers, is Tire Repairers and Changers the right career for me, careers in Trades and Services